ftan84/ftan84.github.io/_posts/jekyll.md

 that she needs in a tiny suitcase and can travel everywhere with it.
 So, Wordpress (or your favorite CMS), we're breaking up.

 Of course I'm talking about Jekyll.
+For those of you unfamiliar, Jekyll is a single web page generator.